eitansuez/minitsb-rake/readme.md

 # Readme

 1. Provision the VM.
-See instructions in the terraform subdirectory's [terraform/readme.md](readme file).
+See instructions in the terraform subdirectory's [readme file](terraform/readme.md).

 1. Ssh onto the VM